Biodefense: Planning and response

-PreparednessBiological agents are relatively easy to obtain by terrorists and are becoming more threatening in the U.S., and laboratories are working on advanced detection systems to provide early warning, identify contaminated areas and populations at risk, and to facilitate prompt treatment.
+Biological agents are relatively easy to obtain by terrorists and are becoming more threatening in the U.S., and laboratories are working on advanced detection systems to provide early warning, identify contaminated areas and populations at risk, and to facilitate prompt treatment.
 Methods for predicting the use of biological agents in urban areas as well as assessing the area for the hazards associated with a biological attack are being established in major cities.
 In addition, forensic technologies are working on identifying biological agents, their geographical origins and/or their initial son.
 Efforts include decontamination technologies to restore facilities without causing additional environmental concerns.

 Early detection and rapid response to bioterrorism depend on close cooperation between public health authorities and law enforcement; however, such cooperation is currently lacking.
 National detection assets and vaccine stockpiles are not useful if local and state officials do not have access to them.